azureossd/appsreadynext-python-msi/README.md

 - This template will create the following resources:
     - Azure Database for MySQL with Enforce SSL option disabled.
-    - Azure Web Apps for Containers pulling from **azureossd/appsreadynext-msi:01**
+    - Azure Web Apps for Containers Python pulling from **azureossd/appsreadynext-msi:01**

 ## Requirements
 1. Create an **Azure KeyVault** resource.
 2. Create a **secret** for your KeyVault with your MySQL password.
-3. Create a **User Assigned Managed Identity**
-3. Go to Azure Web App under **Identity** and then select **User Assigned** and add your User Assigned Managed Identity, copy the CLIENT ID value for next step.
+3. Go to Azure Web App under **Identity** and then enable **System Assigned** and copy the Object ID value for next step.
 4. Create/Update the following App Settings for your web app.

  -  **KEY_VAULT_URL**=your_keyvault_url